foko/api-docs/widgets/wordpress/photofeed/README.md

   ![readme screenshot 1](https://files.foko.co/Foko%20PhotoFeed%20Wordpress%20Widget/Readme%20Pictures/Foko%20Widget%20Readme%201.png)

-6. Now navigate to Appearance -> Widgets and add the Foko widget to the Content sidebar just like any other widgets
+6. Now navigate to Appearance -> Widgets and add the Foko widget to the Content sidebar just like any other widgets (This widget is designed specifically for the sidebar, If you want to place it to other widget areas please adjust the space accordingly to allow enough room for the widget)

 7. Expand the newly added widget to open the config page